-- (1) The target incentive amounts shown in this column reflect our annual incentive plan awards originally provided under the 2014 incentive compensation plan and represent the pre-established target awards as a percentage of base salary for the 2014 fiscal year, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
+- (1) The target amounts shown reflect our annual incentive plan awards originally provided under the 2015 incentive compensation plan and represent the pre-established target awards as a percentage of base salary for the 2015 fiscal year, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
 Actual award amounts are not guaranteed and are determined at the discretion of the Compensation Committee, which may consider an individual's performance during the period.
-For additional information, please refer to the Compensation Discussion and Analysis section.
-Actual 2014 incentive compensation plan payouts are reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table. - (2) The threshold illustrates the smallest payout that can be made if all of the pre-established performance objectives are achieved at the minimum achievement level.
-Actual awards may be more or less than these amounts and are at the discretion of the Compensation Committee.
-The target is the payout that can be made if the pre-established performance objectives have been achieved at the target achievement level.
-The maximum is the greatest payout that can be made if the pre-established maximum performance objectives are achieved or exceeded at the outperform achievement levels. - (3) Awards under these columns represent performance shares.
-The actual number of shares of Common Stock into which each performance share award may convert will be calculated by multiplying the target number of performance shares allocated to that award by performance percentage multipliers ranging from 0% to 125% based on the actual level at which the applicable performance goals are achieved, as certified by the Compensation Committee.
-The performance goals include clinical milestones, weighted at 50%, and revenue milestones, weighted at 50%.
-The multiplier will be 0% if no clinical milestones are achieved.
-The revenue milestones are based on cumulative net product sales over the three-year performance period ending December 31, 2016 and achievement of maximum, target and threshold levels will result in percentage multipliers of 125%, 100% and 75%, respectively, with achievement below the threshold level resulting in a percentage multiplier of 0%.
-In addition to the performance goals, vesting of the performance shares is subject to the individual's continued employment through the performance period. - (4) Awards listed in this column represent RSUs that will vest in full on the third anniversary of the grant date, in the case of RSUs granted to Mr. Gryska and Dr. Huber, and, in the case of Mr. Hoppenot, the grant made on his January 13, 2014 employment commencement date of 400,000 RSUs, as to which one-sixth of the RSUs vest at the end of each of calendar years 2014 through 2019 subject to Mr. Hoppenot's continued employment.
-Vesting of the RSUs is subject to acceleration under the circumstances described under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements." - (5) Options listed in this column become exercisable as to one-third of the shares on the first anniversary of the grant date, with the remaining shares vesting ratably each month thereafter over the following two years, and have a term of seven years, subject to earlier termination in certain events relating to termination of employment.
-Vesting of the options is subject to acceleration under the circumstances described under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements." - (6) Represents the aggregate fair value of stock and option awards computed as of the grant date of each performance share, RSU or option award in accordance with ASC 718, rather than amounts paid to or realized by the named individual.
-There can be no assurance that options will be exercised (in which case no value will be realized by the individual), that the value on exercise of options will approximate the compensation expense we recognized, or that the price of our Common Stock when RSUs vest and if and when performance shares vest will equal or exceed the price of our Common Stock on the date of the applicable RSU or performance share award.
-The grant date fair values of performance shares were calculated by multiplying the closing price of our Common Stock on the grant date by the target number of shares payable if the performance targets for those shares are achieved at the target level of 100%. - (7) Represents the grant date fair value of a one-time grant of 400,000 RSUs, as to which one-sixth of the RSUs vest at the end of each of the calendar years 2014 through 2019, as described above under "Compensation Discussion and Analysis-Recruitment of CEO-One-Time RSU Grant." - (8) Represents the grant date fair value of 17,428 performance shares granted to Mr. Hoppenot, as described above under "Compensation Discussion and Analysis-Recruitment of CEO-Long-Term Equity-Based Awards."
+For additional information, please refer to the section titled "Executive Compensation-Compensation Discussion and Analysis-Key Elements of Executive Compensation-Incentive Compensation Plan."
+Actual 2015 incentive compensation plan payouts are reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table. - (2) The threshold amounts shown illustrate the smallest payout that can be made under the 2015 incentive compensation plan if all of the pre-established performance objectives are achieved at the minimum achievement level.
+The target amounts shown are the payouts that can be made if all of the pre-established performance objectives have been achieved at the target achievement level and, as noted in footnote (1), correlate to the pre-established target awards as a percentage of base salary.
+The maximum amounts shown are the greatest payout that can be made if all of the pre-established maximum performance objectives are achieved or exceeded at the outperform achievement levels and all potential bonus points under the 2015 incentive compensation plan were earned.
+Actual awards may be more or less than these amounts and, as noted in footnote (1), are at the discretion of the Compensation Committee.
+For additional information, please refer to the section titled "Executive Compensation-Compensation Discussion and Analysis-Key Elements of Executive Compensation-Incentive Compensation Plan." - (3) Awards listed in this column represent RSUs that will vest in full on the third anniversary of the grant date.
+Vesting of the RSUs is subject to acceleration under the circumstances described under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements." - (4) Represents the aggregate fair value of stock and option awards computed as of the grant date of each RSU or option award in accordance with ASC 718, rather than amounts paid to or realized by the named individual.
+There can be no assurance that options will be exercised (in which case no value will be realized by the individual), that the value on exercise of options will approximate the compensation expense we recognized, or that the price of our

+- common stock when RSUs vest will equal or exceed the price of our common stock on the date of the applicable RSU award. - (5) Options become exercisable as to one-third of the shares on the first anniversary of the grant date, with the remaining shares vesting ratably each month thereafter over the following two years, and have a term of seven years, subject to earlier termination in certain events relating to termination of employment.
+Vesting of the options is subject to acceleration under the circumstances described under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements." - (6) Options become exercisable as to all of the shares on the fourth anniversary of the grant date, and have a term of ten years, subject to earlier termination in certain events relating to termination of employment.
+Vesting of the options is subject to acceleration under the circumstances described under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements."